 Foot and mouth disease (FMD) is considered one of the enzootic animal diseases in Saudi Arabia.
-During the period 2005-2009, large numbers of FMD type O outbreaks were reported and related to FMDV ME-SA Pan Asia II topotype.
+During the period 2005-2009, Large numbers of FMD type O outbreaks were reported and related to FMDV ME-SA Pan Asia II.
 FMD type A virus was only detected in December 2005.
 Its phylogenetic analysis confirmed that this type A virus was a member of the ASIA topotype.
-Our results of molecular-biological studies revealed that FMDV type O Manisa that present in the current vaccine formula appears to have only a moderate match against some isolates of the currently circulating FMDV type O PanAsia strain while FMD type A virus was most closely related to the Iranian A/Iran /2005.
-So, the authors recommend using a tetravalent vaccine containing type O FMDV PanAsia topotype, type A Iran 2005, Asia1 and Sat2 for FMD prevention in the large Saudi Arabian dairy farms.
+Our results of molecular-biological studies revealed that O Manisa appears to have only a moderate match against some isolates of the currently circulating type O PanAsia strain while FMD type A virus was most closely related to the Iranian A/Iran /2005.
+The authors recommend using a tetravalent vaccine containing type O FMDV PanAsia topotype, type A Iran 2005, Asia1 and Sat2 for FMD prevention in the large Saudi Arabian dairy farms.
 In addition to, bivalent vaccine containing type O FMDV PanAsia topotype and type A Iran 2005 for the routine vaccination campaigns all over the country.